 - keep touching an ear again and again.

-If you think your child has an ear infection, take them to your doctor.
-They will ask how your child has been feeling and behaving, and will look inside their ears with a special instrument (called an otoscope), for signs of infection.
+If you think your child has an ear infection, take them to your doctor or nurse practitioner.
+They will ask how your child has been feeling and behaving, and will look inside their ears with a special instrument (called an otoscope) for signs of infection.

-Sometimes, the pressure of the pus can cause the eardrum to burst, and the pus leaks out of the ear – this is a runny ear.
+Sometimes, the pressure of the pus can cause the eardrum to burst and the pus leaks out of the ear – this is a runny ear.
 Because there is no more pressure on the eardrum, the pain goes away and your child seems to be much better.
 But the ear infection is still there.
-Your child will need to see a doctor to check if the infection needs to be treated and to make sure the eardrum heals properly.
+Your child will need to see a doctor or nurse practitioner to check if the infection needs to be treated and to make sure the eardrum heals properly.

 - Regular pain relief, such as paracetamol can help ease pain and discomfort.

 - Discuss with your pharmacist or doctor what pain relief is best for your child (do not give aspirin to children under 16 years).